 Company Law Today, Graeme Fraser and Vel Fraser state that in the

-ten years since implementation, the Companies Act 2008 ("Act") has proven its resilience as the new framework for the conduct of business operations.
+eleven years since implementation on 1st May 2011, the Companies Act 2008 ("Act") has proven its resilience as the new framework for the conduct of business operations.
 Lawyers, auditors, directors, shareholders, trade unions and other stakeholders have embraced the challenges presented and

 our Courts have been able to add the necessary glosses